 January 25th, Meeting Agenda

-March 28th (March meeting is the annual Sustainability Summit held on the last Thursday of the month)
+March 28th (March meeting is the annual Sustainability Summit held on March 28th)

 May 24th (May meeting can be rescheduled if it conflicts with Memorial Day weekend)